 - For instance constructors, methods, indexers and delegates, the arguments are specified as an argument\list, as described below.
 For indexers, when invoking the set accessor, the argument list additionally includes the expression specified as the right operand of the assignment operator.
-Note: This additional argument is not used for overload resolution, just during invocation of the set accessor, end note - For properties, the argument list is empty when invoking the get accessor, and consists of the expression specified as the right operand of the assignment operator when invoking the set accessor. - For events, the argument list consists of the expression specified as the right operand of the += or = operator. - For user-defined operators, the argument list consists of the single operand of the unary operator or the two operands of the binary operator.
+Note: This additional argument is not used for overload resolution, just during invocation of the set accessor. end note - For properties, the argument list is empty when invoking the get accessor, and consists of the expression specified as the right operand of the assignment operator when invoking the set accessor.

+- For events, the argument list consists of the expression specified as the right operand of the += or = operator. - For user-defined operators, the argument list consists of the single operand of the unary operator or the two operands of the binary operator.

-The arguments of properties (§14.7), events (§14.8), and user-defined operators (§14.10) are always passed as value parameters (§14.6.2.2).
-The arguments of indexers (§14.9) are always passed as value parameters (§14.6.2.2) or parameter arrays (§14.6.2.5).
-Reference and output parameters are not supported for these categories of function members.
+The arguments of properties (§15.7) and events (§15.8) are always passed as value parameters (§15.6.2.2).
+The arguments of user-defined operators (§15.10) are always passed as value parameters (§15.6.2.2) or input parameters (§9.2.8).
+The arguments of indexers (§15.9) are always passed as value parameters (§15.6.2.2), input parameters (§9.2.8), or parameter arrays (§15.6.2.6).
+Output and reference parameters are not supported for these categories of function members.